How to Get Prequalified for a Credit Card

 Before checking if you prequalify, consider improving your credit score if it's not quite up to par.
 Here are a few tips to help you get started:

-• Check your credit report.
+- Check your credit report.
 Credit reports from all three major credit bureaus—Experian, TransUnion and Equifax—are available for free from AnnualCreditReport.com.
-You can also check your credit report and score online for free with Experian.
+You can also check your credit report and scores online for free with Experian.
 When looking over your reports and scores, take a look at the factors affecting your scores the most and create a plan of action to address them.

-• Pay all your bills on time.
+- Pay all your bills on time.
 Payment history has a major impact on your credit score, so it's essential to make timely payments each month.
-If you have any past-due payments or charge-offs, get current on them as quickly as possible.
-Reach out to your lenders to see what accommodations are available if you worry you'll miss a payment.
+If you have any past-due payments or charge-offs, get caught up as quickly as possible.
+If you're worried about missing an upcoming payment, reach out to your lenders to see what accommodations are available.

-• Reduce or pay off credit card balances.
-Your credit utilization plays an important role in your credit scores.
+- Reduce or pay off credit card balances.
+Your credit utilization rate also plays an important role in your credit scores.
 Keeping it as low as possible will have the best impact on your scores.

-• Become an authorized user on someone else's credit card account.
-Being an authorized user can help improve your credit score if the card is used responsibly and balances are kept low.
-You won't be responsible for the outstanding balance and can be removed as an authorized user at any time.
+- Become an authorized user.
+Being an authorized user on a loved one's credit card account can help improve your credit score as long as the card is used responsibly and balances are kept low.
+You won't be responsible for the outstanding balance and can be removed at any time.

-• Have additional positive payment activity reported on your credit report.
-You can use Experian Boost®ø to have eligible rent, utility, phone, internet and streaming service payments added to your Experian credit report for free.
+- Have additional positive payment activity reported on your credit report.
+You can use Experian Boost®ø to have eligible rent, utility, phone, insurance, internet and streaming service payments added to your Experian credit report for free.
 This positive payment history could help increase your score.

-• Only apply for new credit accounts as needed.
-Multiple credit applications in a short period can hurt your credit score.
+- Only apply for new credit accounts as needed.
+Multiple credit applications in a short period can hurt your credit score, so it's best to space them out by at least six months.

 What Happens if I Get Denied for a Credit Card?